 Does Homeowners Insurance Cover Plumbing Repairs?

-Home insurance covers plumbing issues if the damage is due to covered perils, such as frozen pipes, but not if the damage is from normal wear and tear, such as slow leaks.
-Prepare by familiarizing yourself with your policy.
+Home insurance covers plumbing repairs if damage is due to covered perils, such as frozen pipes.
+Normal wear and tear is typically not covered.

 Advertising & Editorial Disclosure